 It’s always better to start doing little bits of garden maintenance in the fall and winter.
 When it finally comes round to spring again, you want your garden to be able to jump back into life in a way that is coordinated and well put together.
 Not tweaking your garden can leave it looking a bit threadbare or tangled when spring comes around again.
 You can buy grass seed online, for example, that gets delivered right to your door.

 De-clutter the bathroom

 Bathrooms are often the smallest rooms in the house, and so when they become an unintentional bottle graveyard, they can start to look really messy.
 Chucking out old medicine boxes, shampoo bottles, and other products we never really use anymore can help create some breathing space.
+You can purchase an organizer from stores like Bed Bath and Beyond for relatively cheap.
 Once it’s clear you may notice some other cleaning duties that need doing such as tidying up the grouting and a general deep-clean.

 Refresh the bedding

 Let’s face it: in the winter months, you’re going to be less inclined to launch out of bed and hop straight into the shower.
 Colder mornings are more likely to be spent avoiding getting out of bed, particularly on the weekends.
 Updating your linens and bedding will make your bedroom feel new and welcoming: after all the bed is likely to be the main centerpiece of that room.